The O.K. Corral Series Mission Statement

 In the early 1990s, Greg Kersten created the term “Equine Assisted Psychotherapy” to describe the specific work he was doing with horses and at-risk youth who were incarcerated or in treatment.
 At the time, no one had ever used the phrase “equine-assisted” to describe the powerful healing and informative powers of horses on the lives of humans.
 Kersten published the first Equine Assisted Psychotherapy training manual in 1995 through his corporation, Equine Services, Inc., and began to certify professionals in the practice of EAP, using core principles and specific exercises he had found to be particularly effective in his work.

 Equine-assisted work honors the natural behavior of horses and herds.
 Horses are skilled at keeping themselves safe and adept at survival; their natural behaviors are optimal for mental and physical health.
 In many respects, humans have lost the instinct to keep themselves safe and healthy.
 We entrust horses to show us the way back to health.
-Work and observation in the horse world lends itself to extremely powerful metaphors into our own patterns, strengths, and the nonverbal messages we send out.
+Work and observation in the horse world lends itself to extremely powerful metaphors into our own patterns, strengths, and the non-verbal messages we send out.
 Equine Assisted Psychotherapy implements the power of equine-assisted principles and exercises to introduce therapy clients to themselves in a modality that has been found to be more efficient and less threatening than traditional talk therapy.
 Equine-Assisted Learning (EAL) is a field of practice based on the successes of Equine Assisted Psychotherapy.
-We have learned that everyone can benefit from equine-assisted work - not just therapy clients.
-EAL uses equine-assisted principles and exercises in a variety of "arenas" from corporate retreats, to church groups, personal coaching, parenting and family dynamics and more!
+We have learned that everyone can benefit from equine-assisted work – not just therapy clients.
+EAL uses equine-assisted principles and exercises in a variety of “arenas” from corporate retreats, to church groups, personal coaching, parenting and family dynamics and more!

 Principles of EAP